What Are Fix & Flip Loans?

 Labor cost management involves building relationships with reliable contractors and understanding local market rates for different trades.
 Quality work often costs more initially but improves sale prices and reduces delays.

-The Truth About 100% Fix & Flip Financing
+Can You Get 100% Fix & Flip Financing in California?

 Many lenders claim “100% financing doesn’t exist for fix & flip loans.”
 That’s technically true for traditional hard money programs.
 But it ignores cross-collateralization strategies that achieve the same result: flipping properties with zero cash out of pocket.